 Every interview will start with a few gentle questions to loosen the tongue and help the candidate to feel comfortable.
 Some of them might be work related, there may be an element of small talk, but don’t discount a few left-field ice breakers early on.
 Interviewers want to get to know you and not every question needs to be serious.

 Reply with the first thing that comes into your head.
-These questions really aren't so deep.
+Leave your brain power for the harder ones to come later.
+Authenticity and spontenaity are important to make your later answers believable.
+These ones really aren't so deep.

 - What’s your favorite place in the world?